Solutions

 Community Accountability and Social Impact

-Many food system movement experts in our interviews called for the alt protein industry to allow for greater unionization by its workforce, citing the benefits of higher unionization and even the promotion of cooperative ownership models.
-Increasing the plant-based industry’s commitment to worker well-being can reduce potential opposition by ensuring that alt proteins exceed the standards of the incumbent industry.
-To further maximize community co-benefits from alt proteins, companies can recruit from educational pipelines that currently serve the animal agriculture industry and build additional pipelines broadening access to alt protein career training.
+The alt protein industry could increase common-good benefits by allowing for workforce unionization and ensuring that alt protein processing exceeds the employee benefits and safety standards of the incumbent animal protein industry.
+Additionally, companies can recruit from educational pipelines that currently serve the animal agriculture industry and broaden access to alt protein career training.
 In both educational settings and recruitment, it would benefit the common good if alt protein companies strongly support diversity and act in genuine allyship with BIPOC populations that traditionally face greater barriers to involvement.

 Increasing public support for value chain coordination is critical for supporting farmers transitioning to new crops and new markets.
 We currently rely on farmers being very entrepreneurial to find markets.
 We could support that better through government programs.